Hold-Krykke-BA/DBD/Assignment4/README.md

 ### Java solution

+Source code can be found in [DBConnection.java](/Assignment4/src/main/java/DBConnection.java).
+.conf files can be found in [Resources](/Assignment4/src/main/resources).

 - Struggles with Maven xd
 - Struggles with finding worthy algorithm
 - Struggles with GSD in general